Inflectra/spira-documentation/docs/Spira_Administration_Guide/System.md

-**Keep Me Logged-In Expiration** - This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity if they have chosen to login with the \'Keep Me Logged-In\' option.
+**Keep Me Logged-In Expiration** - This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity if they have chosen to login with the 'Keep Me Logged-In' option.
 This should normally be longer than the previous setting.

 **Allowed Domains -** This should contain the list of other web domains